-A baking bad-ass with an affinity for spoiling those he loves only has one choice that won’t haunt the recesses of his heart and soul; fire the oven and bake up a flaky delight.
+A one who loves to bake and has an affinity for spoiling those he loves only has one choice that won’t haunt the recesses of his heart and soul; fire the oven and bake up a flaky delight.

 Using the puff pastry as a base, some pastry cream would be quick to make, combine it all together to be enraptured by the fresh berries, and bake.
 Easy.
 The “proof” setting on the oven would speed up the thawing of the frozen puff pastry dough to about 15 minutes so it wouldn’t take long too get things underway.
 The only thing left to be decided was the form of the pastry.

 berry pastry made with homemade puff pastry dough below

 Turning to the household baking Bible, The Professional Pastry Chef, a few flips of the pages brought up Bo’s cherry crossovers.
 A cherry filling wrapped in puff pastry with enticing slits allowing its sweet center to peak through.
 What a perfect way to package the fresh berries!
 Soon the sweet scent of puff pastry and strawberries baking filled the morning kitchen air, arousing the dogs and mingling with the aroma of the daily cappuccinos.

 Does it even need to be said that the end result was heavenly?
 Flaky, buttery puff pastry combined with smooth, slightly sweet pastry cream, all serving as a backdrop to the sweet, slightly tangy, tartness of the strawberries.
 Someone was a very lucky this morning.

 updated method using frozen puff pastry dough without the dowel:

 original method with using the dowel & with the homemade puff pastry recipe :